 I tend to go through vintage phases where I binge-watch a lot of classic Hollywood films and TV shows.
-So I started doing that with books as well and I wanted to provide you all with a review on two pieces of literature that, to this day, still impact the lives of many.
+Well, I started doing that with books and I wanted to provide you all with a review on two pieces of literature that, to this day, still impact the lives of many.

 The first novel that I re-read was from my favorite author, Richard Wright, entitled Native Son.